zalih/mediasort/README.md

                         Write all files to a single location = TARGET.
 If not specified = current working dir -r LEVEL, --recursive=LEVEL, --recursionlevel=LEVEL
                         Levels of subfolders to scan.
-0 = unlimited -g GROUP, --groupby=GROUP
+  -g GROUP, --groupby=GROUP
                         GROUP = YEARLY|MONTHLY|DAILY.
 Default = MONTHLY
   -s, --simulate        Simulation mode.
 No files will be moved